 With regular monitoring and treatment, you should be able to keep up most of all of your usual activities.

 Heart block may increase the risk for:

 - Other kinds of heart rhythm problems (arrhythmias), such as atrial fibrillation.
-Talk to your health care provider about symptoms of other arrhythmias.
+Talk to your provider about symptoms of other arrhythmias.

 - Heart attack.